wvchallenges/se-challenge-expenses/README.markdown

 1. Your app must parse the given file, and store the information in a relational database.
 1. After upload, your application should display a table of the total expenses amount per-month represented by the uploaded file.

-### NOTE: Apology in advance that I didn't use a relational DB as I have been doing more work in Node.js & Mongo in recent time_
+### _Apology in advance that I didn't use a relational DB as I have been doing more work in Node.js & Mongo in recent time.
+I have not done actual DB relationship designs since university._

 ## Instructions on how to build/run application